List of Supergirl characters: Cat Grant

-Cat Grant (portrayed by Calista Flockhart; main: season 1; recurring: season 2; guest: seasons 3–4 and 6, Eliza Helm as a younger Cat in season six) is the founder and CEO of CatCo Worldwide Media, who feels, since she "branded" Kara as "Supergirl", that she has proprietary custody over the new hero.
+Cat Grant (Calista Flockhart; main: season 1; recurring: season 2; guest: seasons 3–4 & 6, Eliza Helm as a younger Cat in season 6) is the founder and CEO of CatCo Worldwide Media, who feels, since she "branded" Kara as "Supergirl", that she has proprietary custody over the new hero.
 She was the personal assistant to Perry White prior to being a gossip columnist at the Daily Planet.
 Cat investigates and reveals that Supergirl is Superman's cousin, which then causes her to become a target for some of Superman's enemies.
 She also serves as a mentor to Kara, dispensing advice about being a woman in a man's world.
 In the episode "Hostile Takeover", she begins to suspect that Kara is Supergirl, while the second-season finale reveals she knew Kara was Supergirl all along.

 Flockhart became a recurring actress for season two, due to the series' production shift to Vancouver and her desire to take on projects near her Los Angeles home.
 To accommodate this, Cat decides to take a leave of absence from CatCo, leaving James in charge during the second episode of season two.
 She returns in the final two episodes to help protect National City from the Daxamite invasion.
 Flockhart remained a recurring guest star for season three.

 In the first episode of season three, it is revealed that Cat has become Olivia Marsdin's Press Secretary.

 In season five, a possible reality shown to Supergirl by Mxyzptlk revealed that Cat was among Kara's loved ones who were killed by the Children of Liberty when Kara was provoked to reveal her identity after the Children of Liberty abducted Lena Luthor and Thomas Coville.

 In season six, a younger Cat Grant, going by "CJ Grant" as Perry White called her, comes to Midvale to look for the source of Midvale's luck to outdo Lois Lane's story and runs into a younger Alex posing as Eliza Danvers.
 After attempts to get close to Supergirl that led to her encounter with Naxim Tork, Dreamer in her Brenda alias persuades her to branch off from the Daily Bugle.
 Cat is later called up by Perry and informs him of her resignation while telling her to call her Cat Grant.
 Following the defeat of Lex Luthor and Nyxlygsptlnz, Cat calls up Kara offering her the position of editor-in-chief after buying CatCo back from Andrea Rojas.
 She also figured out that Kara is Supergirl and persuades her to come forward with revealed it to the world.